IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 ![](./images/launch-qm-adminui.png)
 Under `Details` tab, click the link `Platform Navigator UI` to launch platform navigator.

 The first time you attempt to access the MQ console a warning will appear regarding the certificate.
-This can be accepted as it is normally due to a self-signed certificate, or a unknow certificate authority.
+This can be accepted as it is normally due to a self-signed certificate, or a unknown certificate authority.
 In a real production environment this would commonly be configured with a certificate that would be known by the browser.

 1. Login to IBM Automation using the `IBM provided credentials (admin only)`.
 This will be the credentials that was provided when deploying Cloud Pak for Integration.
 Under `Messaging` tile, click the queue manager that you created in previous step [Create an instance of MQ Queue Manager](#32-create-an-instance-of-mq-queue-manager).
 Queue Manager home page is displayed.